> BLOG/POSTS/USING KARABINER ELEMENTS FOR SUDO AUTHENTICATION VIA 1PASSWORD

 I’m going to share the scripts I’ve written here and I will try to remember to edit this post as I develop more scripts in the future.

-If you get tired of typing your sudo password every time you need to run a command with sudo, or reaching for your Yubikey, you can use this complex modification to copy your sudo password from 1Password and paste it into the terminal when you hit CMD+CTRL+S.
+If you get tired of typing — or copy/pasting — your sudo password every time you need to run a command, or reaching for your Yubikey, you can use this complex modification to copy your sudo password from 1Password and send the characters as keystrokes when you hit CMD+CTRL+S. Keystroke injection via Karabiner-Elements doesn’t overwrite your clipboard like copy/pasting does and it also keeps youe sudo password out of clipboard history, which is a nice bonus.

-You will need the (1Password CLI)[https://developer.1password.com/docs/cli/get-started/] tool installed and configured for this to work.
+You will need the 1Password CLI tool installed and configured for this to work.
 Follow the instructions from the link to do that.

 Then click “Complex Modifications -> Add your own rule” in the Karabiner-Elements interface.

 Paste in the code below, making sure replace [YOUR_SECRET_UUID_HERE] with your actual secret UUID.
 To get the UUID, right click on the secret in 1Password and select “Copy UUID” (it will be a long string of letters and numbers).
-Also, I have installed the 1Password CLI via homebrew, so your command path may need modified as well.
+Also, I have installed the 1Password CLI via homebrew on a Mac, so your command path may need modified as well.

 {